Living in AmsterdamShopping

 Action

-Action has a number of stores around Amsterdam including at Europaboulevard, Delflandplein, Kinkerstraat, Waldenlaan, Nieuwpoortstraat and Plein 40-45.
+Action has 14 stores around Amsterdam including at Europaboulevard, Delflandplein, Kinkerstraat, Waldenlaan, Nieuwpoortstraat and Plein 40-45.

 C&A

-C&A is a discount clothing retailer.
-The company was started in the Netherlands in the 19th century and still retains Dutch ownership – it is familiar to British people, but pulled out of the UK market in 2001.
+It is perhaps familiar to some British people, but pulled out of the UK market in 2001.

 Holland & Barrett

-Previously known as De Tuinen (Dutch for “the Garden”), this is a health shop and chemist chain owned by Holland and Barrett in the UK, a subsidiary of LetterOne Group.
+Previously known as De Tuinen (Dutch for “the Garden”), this is a health shop and chemist chain owned by Holland and Barrett in the UK, a subsidiary of LetterOne Holdings.

 It specialises in various cosmetics and personal care products, supplements, homeopathic remedies, herbal teas, gift packages, some “new-age” type items and a small range of health food.